 There are both named and unnamed objects in a J workspace.
 Named objects are created by giving output objects to J functions, and also by giving object names as arguments for such J functions and options which accept unknown arguments.
 Real numeric constants encountered in J commands are put into a vector which is used in the same way as named real variables.
+The initial number of constants is 500, but if more constants are needed, they are generated.
 Intermediate results of J commands and transformations are stored into unnamed objects.